loyjoy/academy/experiences/homeview/homeview.md

 *p.s.
 Find some fun alterations for your widgets explained under the group widget!*

-To do so, click the plus of the widget of your choice.
+To add widgets, click the plus of the widget of your choice.

 ![Add Widgets](Add_widget.gif "Add Widgets")